Who is a member?

 Sen. Karen Spilka, who in July became the third woman elected president of the Massachusetts Senate, has served 17 years in the Legislature and been a force on economic and technology issues, and in advocating for children and those with disabilities.

-Spilka is a graduate of Northeastern Law School and earned a bachelor’s degree in social work from Cornell University.
-She has one step-daughter, two sons, and a rescue dog named Lincoln.
+Senate President Spilka is a graduate of Northeastern Law School and holds a B.S. in Social Work from Cornell University.
+She has been married for more than 35 years to Joel S. Loitherstein, an environmental engineer, and has one adult step-daughter two adult sons—Heather, Scott and Jake—and a rescue dog named Lincoln.

 Friday Dinner Speaker: Matt Light